Star City fire: Aftermath

-On November 15, 2021, after a 2-year hiatus, MBC studios and offices returned to the newly renovated MBC Building inside the Star City complex (which is still under rehabilitation and reconstruction), except for DZRH which will be relocated within this month (however it was officially moved on December 17, 2021).
+On November 15, 2021, after a 2-year hiatus, MBC studios and offices returned to the newly renovated MBC Building inside the Star City complex (which is still under rehabilitation and reconstruction), except for DZRH, which will be relocated within this month (however it was officially moved on December 17, 2021).

 On January 5, 2022, Star City announced through their Facebook page that they will have their "soft [re]opening" on January 14, 2022.
-However, the opening has been postponed due to an increase of COVID-19 cases in Metro Manila brought by the Omicron variant amidst a pandemic of the disease which reached the metropolis in early 2020.
+However, the opening has been postponed due to an increase in COVID-19 cases in Metro Manila brought by the Omicron variant amidst a pandemic of the disease that reached the metropolis in early 2020.
 After some delays, the park reopened on February 24, 2022.